AtomicLoans/BIP/README.md

 Bob is interested in a lower loan timeout to reduce the amount of time that his funds are kept in the contract in the event that Alice defaults.

+# Compatibility #

+BIP ??? is compatible with [ERC ???](https://github.com/atomicloans/eip) for [atomic loans](https://arxiv.org/pdf/1901.05117.pdf) with Ethereum and other HTLC and smart contract compatible chains.

 # Motivation #

 In many different protocols, the revealing of secrets is used a settlement mechanism.
 Hashed Time-Locked Atomic Loan Collateral Contract transactions are a safe way of exchanging secrets to advance the state of a debt agreement, due to the ability to recover a percentage of collateral funds from an uncooperative counterparty, and ensure principal + interest + liquidation fee is paid with a cooperative party.

+# Definitions #

+`borrower`: entity that receives loan amount from `lender` once the `borrower` locks their collateral

+`lender`: entity that contributes funds to the `borrower` for the debt agreement

+`secret`: random number chosen by the `borrower` or `lender`, revealed to allow the parties to change the state of the debt agreement

+`secretHash`: hash of the `secret`, used in the construction of Hashed Time-Locked Atomic Loan Contract

+`expiration`: timestamp the determines which part of the debt agreement the two parties are in

+`SecretA1`: `borrower` secret used for proving that the `borrower` has withdrawn the loan

+`SecretA2`: `borrower` secret used for allowing `bidder` to spend the collateral funds

+`SecretB1`: `lender` secret used for accepting `borrower` collateral locking, enabling them to withdraw the loan amount

+`SecretB2`: `lender` secret used for refunding themselves in the event they aren't satisfied with locking of the collateral or for accepting repayment

+`SecretB3`: `lender` secret used for accepting bid process

+`SecretC`: `bidder` secret used for accepting the signatures of the `borrower` and `lender` to liquidate the collateral

+`loan expiration num`: timestamp that determines when the `borrower` must repay the loan by

+`bidding expiration num`: timestamp that determines the amount of time allocated to bidding before seizure period occurs

+`seizure expiration num`: timestamp that determines the amount of time allocated to seizing the collateral before borrower can refund

+**Withdraw Period:**
+During this time, the `lender` deploys the Hashed Time-Locked Atomic Loan Contract.
+Following this, the borrower locks their collateral on the collateral blockchain in a Hashed Time-Locked Atomic Loan Collateral Contract https://github.com/mattBlackDesign/BIP.
+The `lender` then either reveals `secretB1` to signify that they are satisfied with the collateral, and the borrower can withdraw the loan using `secretA1`.
+Otherwise, the lender refunds their loan amount, by revealing `secretB2`, allowing the borrower to refund their Collateral.

+**Loan Period:**
+Once the `borrower` has withdrawn the loan amount, the loan begins.
+Once the loan term is finished, the borrower is expected to repay the loan.
+If they do, the `lender` can then accept the repayment by revealing `secretB2` enabling the borrower to refund their Collateral.
+In the case that the `borrower` defaults on the `lender` does not accept the loan repayment, the parties can opt for liquidation of the collateral in the Bidding Period.

+**Bidding Period:**
+In the case of a default or the `lender` not accepting the `borrower` repayment, the `lender` and `borrower` can opt for liquidation of the collateral through the process of third parties bidding on the collateral.
+This is done by either the `lender` or `borrower` initiating bidding, which will allow third parties to bid on the collateral.
+Once the bidding timeout occurs, the `lender` and `borrower` must each provide a signature to allow the collateral to be spent by the `bidder`.

+**Seizure Period:**
+In the case that bidding is unsuccessful, the `lender` can seize a percentage of the collateral.
+The amount is dependent on the amount of collateral locked in the seizable script and refundable script as described in the BIP (https://github.com/mattBlackDesign/BIP).
+During this period the `borrower` can also spend the funds locked in the refundable script.

+**Refund Period:**
+In the case that the `lender` does not seize the collateral locked in the seizable script, then the borrower can refund the funds locked in the refundable script.

 # Implementation #